ilkkamaksy/tabler/README.md

 # A simple React Table

+See it in action at [https://tablerr.herokuapp.com/](https://tablerr.herokuapp.com/).
+Notice that it takes a little while to start up due to Heroku free version.

 ## Run the app

 Clone the repo, go to the project root directory and run: